mokanove/rdks/README.md

 ```
 /etc/init.d/rdks status
 ```
-> Use the built-in inspection tool to test.
+> Use the built-in utils to test.
 ```
 /etc/rustdesk/rustdesk-utils doctor 127.0.0.1
 OR